faenrandir/a_careful_examination/content/recommended/_index.md

 ### temple

-* {{ link(text="Origins of the phrase: "All truth may be circumscribed into one great whole"", path="/origins-of-phrase-all-truth-may-be-circumscribed/") }}
+* {{ link(text="Origins of the phrase: 'All truth may be circumscribed into one great whole", path="/origins-of-phrase-all-truth-may-be-circumscribed/") }}

 ### truth-claims